ericfortis/final-cut-pro-scene-detect/README.md

 fcpscene-gui
 ```

-A 15-minute 4K video takes about 1 minute to run.
-You’ll see the found cut times
+A 15-minute 4K 60fps video takes about 1 minute to run on a 14-core M4.
+You’ll
-as it runs &mdash; if you hit "Stop and Save", you can save the Final Cut Pro
+see the found cut times as it runs &mdash; if you hit "Stop and Save", a Final
-file with the cuts found so far.
+Cut Pro project file with the cuts found so far will be saved 💾.

+The sensitivity should be around 65 to 90%.
+Start with 85% and increase it if
+it’s missing cuts.
+By the way, 1-frame cuts are ignored regardless of the
+percent.
+Also, the sensitivity doesn’t affect speed.

 ![](README-gui.png)